puppetlabs/puppet-docs/source/pe/3.2/quick_start.markdown

    ![The console login screen](./images/quick/login.png)

    The console GUI loads in your browser.
-Note the pending "node requests" indicator in the upper right corner.
+Note the pending __node requests__ indicator in the upper right corner.
 Click it to load a list of currently pending node requests.

    ![Node Request Indicator](./images/console/request_indicator.png)

-3. Click the "Accept All" button to approve all the requests and add the nodes.
+3. Click the __Accept All__ button to approve all the requests and add the nodes.

 > The puppet agents can now retrieve configurations from the master the next time puppet runs.